 Implementation of a single unit transfusion guideline by health providers is encouraged as a patient quality improvement measure, but is not mandatory.

 The aim of this initiative is to assist local champions to implement a single unit transfusion guideline in their hospital setting.
 The guide has been developed in accordance with the Patient Blood Management Guidelines and in line with National Safety and Quality in Health Service Standard 7: Blood and Blood Products.
-The Single Unit Transfusion Guide is part of the National Reference Set.

 The single unit transfusion guide was written in consultation with a technical writer and reviewed by a clinical cross-jurisdictional group before being available for a four-week public consultation period.